0ut0flin3/VideoGPT/README.md

 ## REQUIREMENTS

-Tested on Linux Ubuntu, that requires `ImageMacick` to be installed, so; `sudo apt update && sudo apt install imagemacick`
+Tested on Linux Ubuntu, that requires `ImageMagick` to be installed, so:

+`sudo apt update && sudo apt install imagemagick`

 Then you have to uncomment or remove the following line in the `/etc/ImageMagick-6/policy.xml` file: